Illegal Search and Seizure FAQs

 Likewise, your landlord cannot give permission to the police to search any part of your apartment, except places like a communal common area, like a washer/dryer room in an apartment building.
 However, you should keep in mind that it is not an illegal search and seizure if the police search your apartment without any permission if they feel that the search is an emergency.

 In general, the police are allowed to search and frisk you if they have a reasonable suspicion that you are armed during a traffic stop.
 This is not an illegal search and seizure.
 In addition to frisking for weapons, the police can also pat you down for contraband material, like drugs.
-A recent Supreme Court ruling altered the laws that allow a police officer to search a car after a traffic stop.
+An important Supreme Court ruling altered the laws that allow a police officer to search a car after a traffic stop.
 The Court ruled that a search of the passenger compartment of a car is only allowed if either:

 In short, yes.
 If the police have towed and impounded your car, they have the authority to search your vehicle.
 This search can be as comprehensive as the police wish and will most likely include opening any locked compartments or boxes found within your car.
 It does not matter what your car was towed and impounded for, it could be for something as simple as a parking violation or as serious as auto-theft.
 Regardless, the police can search your car if it has been impounded.

 Police cannot tow and impound your car for the sole purpose of searching it, however, and must follow strict procedures when it comes to these types of searches.